RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Create Your Own World/Create Your Own World.md

 + Start a new project, and delete the cat sprite, so that your project is empty.

-+ For this project, you should have a 'Resources' folder, containing all of the images you'll need.
++ For this project, you should have a 'Project Resources' folder, containing all of the images you'll need.
 Make sure that you can find this folder, and ask your club leader if you can't find it.

 	![screenshot](world-resources.png)

 + Add the image 'room1.png' as a new stage backdrop, and the image 'player.png' as a new sprite.
+If you don't have these images you can draw them yourself!
 Here's how your project should look:

 	![screenshot](world-player.png)